In this article, we discussed how to text wrap in Google Docs.

 - Select the table by dragging the cursor throughout the complete table and then you can use Ctrl + C keyboard shortcut or right-click and select the copy option to copy the table.

 - Click on the Insert menu –> Select Drawing –> Click on the New option.

-4. On the Drawing window, paste the table that you have copied above using Ctrl + V keyboard shortcut or right-click and choose the Paste option to paste the table.
-You can slightly customize the table if you want and then click on the Save and Close button to save the table.
+4. On the Drawing window, paste the table that you have copied above using the Ctrl + V keyboard shortcut or right-click and choose the Paste option to paste the table.
+You can slightly customize the table and then click on the Save and Close button to save the table.

-5. Now select the the table image on Google Docs document and then click on the Wrap text option just below the image.
+5. Select the table image on the Google Docs document and click on the Wrap text option just below the image.

 Method-2: Using Table Inside Table

 You can also use this option to wrap text around the table using the below steps.

 - Create a table in Google Docs.